 Friends, do you remember when quinoa got, like, HUGE?
 I do.
 My super-healthy friend was all about putting quinoa in her chili and I thought that was the most disgusting thing ever and NO WAY would I ever eat this weird, hippy seed.
 Well guess what.
 I eat it now.
 And I love it.
 And it's the perfect carb and you should be eating it too!!
 Yeah, I get it, it's been presented as a fad (unfortunately, right there with kale), but quinoa has some serous perks, those fluffy, little nuggets!
 All About . . .

 Someone very wise once said that a party without cake is just a meeting.
 Well, Julia Childs, I couldn't agree more!
 And chocolate cake is never a bad thing, especially when it's pretty and festive and makes you ohso happy it's the holidays so you can top your cake with things like peppermint sticks and rosemary wreaths.
-I can't have a party and not have a cake.
-My go-to the past several parties I've had has been this Salted Caramel Chocolate Cinnamon Cake because it's absolutely . . .
+Cake For A Party I can't have a party and not have a cake.
+My go-to the past several parties I've had has been this Salted Caramel Chocolate Cinnamon Cake because it's . . .

 If it's one thing I do, it's bring people meals.
 I'm one of the first to offer to bring friends a meal after a baby, or surgery, or after a social media post that they're sick or had a miscarriage or husband lost a job or whatever it is, because food is my love language!
 It's one of the easiest ways I know and love to serve because it comes so naturally to me!
 One thing that is really so easy to bring to others is smokey spiced pulled pork tacos.
 I do the pork in my Power Pressure Cooker . . .